 - Bake them for 45-50 minutes or until they are golden brown and a skewer inserted into the centre comes out clean.
 Leave them to fully cool either in the tins or remove from the tin and place on cooling racks

 - To make the buttercream mix the butter and icing sugar together.
-Once it starts to come together add the lemon extract and mix until smooth.
-I use my electric hand whisk to do this but you can also do it by hand with a spoon
+Once it starts to come together add the lemon extract and milk, and mix until smooth.
+For best results, use an electric whisk to do this

 - If the cakes have domed on top, level them off with a cake leveller or a serrated knife